rahmanda/rahmanda.github.io/src/posts/2019-06-17-edit-format-tanggal-dengan-intl.datetimeformat/index.en.md

 title: Formatting Date and Time with Intl.DateTimeFormat
 ---

-Formatting date and time has been a common problem for *web developer* and *mobile developer* because of several reasons:
+Formatting date and time has been a common problem for web developers because of several reasons:

 1. Almost all kinds of website need to display date and time.
 2. Most likely your back-end APIs can only provide date and time data in universal format, which is a *timestamp*.